How to look after your table tennis bat

 Clean with spray and sponge

-Once a week or before a league match or tournament, I will give my rubbers a deeper clean with a biological spray and a sponge.
+Once a week or before a league match or tournament, I will give my rubbers a deeper clean with a rubber cleaner spray and a sponge.
 This will clear the dust, but also clear the sweat and oils which water doesn’t always get to.

-A bottle of biological spray doesn’t cost very much (£5-£10) and will last for ages.
+A bottle of rubber cleaner spray doesn’t cost very much (£5-£10) and will last for ages.
 I’ve had my current spray (IMPACT) for about two years and it hasn’t run out yet.

 UK